More American Graffiti: Soundtrack

 A fictional band named Electric Haze featuring Doug Sahm appears in the film, most notably performing the Bo Diddley song "I'm a Man".

-An earlier album, also titled More American Graffiti, was an official album sequel to the first soundtrack to American Graffiti.
+An earlier album, also titled More American Graffiti, was an official album sequel to 41 Original Hits from the Soundtrack of American Graffiti, the first soundtrack to American Graffiti.
 The album (MCA 8007) was released in 1975, four years before the film sequel of the same name was released.
 While only one of the songs in this album was actually used in the 1973 motion picture, this collection was compiled and approved by George Lucas for commercial release.
 In 1976, MCA Records released a third and final Various Artists double album set titled: American Graffiti Vol. III (MCA 8008).
 Unlike the first two albums, American Graffiti Vol. III does not include dialogue with Wolfman Jack.

 Reception

 Box office

 More American Graffiti opened on August 3, 1979, the same weekend as Apocalypse Now and Monty Python's Life of Brian.
 The Numbers puts the gross at $8.1 million, and Box Office Mojo at $15 million.
 Despite its minor box office success, its gross was nowhere near as high as that of American Graffiti, even though Ron Howard, Cindy Williams and Harrison Ford were bigger stars (due to their major roles in the TV hits Happy Days and Laverne & Shirley and the film Star Wars) in 1979 than they had been in 1973.